 - Be recommended for expunction by the prosecuting attorney

 You may qualify for an expunction for both misdemeanor and felony-level crimes.
-A criminal defense lawyer can tell you if you are entitled or eligible for expunction.
+An expunction and non-disclosure lawyer in Dallas, TX can tell you if you are entitled or eligible for expunction.

 When You May Not Qualify for Expunction in Texas